Most heavy drinkers reach a point where they find themselves on Google, cautiously typing the words, “Do I have a drinking problem?”

 Then there were the social invitations I turned down.

 I would wait until the last minute and lie about why I couldn’t make it.
-The real reason was because I’d already started drinking and was too wasted to get dressed up and go anywhere else.
+The real reason was because I’d already started drinking and was too wasted to get dressed up and go anywhere.

 Eventually, the invitations stopped.

-I have no photographic evidence because I was too embarrassed to hop in front of cameras during the great weight gain of 2014-2016.
+I have little photographic evidence because I was too embarrassed to hop in front of cameras during the great weight gain of 2014-2016.

 At the time I moved abroad, I was 59kg.
 That was the HEAVIEST I’d ever been in my whole life.
 By the end of 2015, I was 10kg heavier (that’s 22 lbs for my fellow Americans).